ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/gallery.md

 <div class="simple-wrapper">
   <div class="text-wrapper">
     <a id="fish-out-of-water"></a>
-    <h1>Fish out of Water - 14 Grid (Partial 28ths)</h1>
+    <h1>Fish out of Water</h1>
     <p>A bit of an absurdist take on the phrase, I wanted to use my humanoid design skills to make the fish vaguely anthropomorphic.
-The partial 28ths can be treated as open sinks during the folding sequence, though I still recommend precreasing them.
 The umbrella uses a similar structure to the one in "Walking in the Rain" by Chen Xiao.</p>
     <p>Designed: 08/14/24</p>
   </div>
   <div class="image-container">